Is my hairline receding?

-The cause of MPB is a combination of hormones, genetics and ageing.
-A hormone made from testosterone called dihydrotestosterone (DHT) shrinks your hair follicles over time, meaning they produce shorter and thinner hair until the follicle closes and produces no hair at all.
-Specific genes make this more likely meaning MPB does run in families.
-The ageing process is also involved; the older you get the more likely you are to develop MPB.
+The cause of MPB is a combination of hormones, genetics, and ageing.
+A hormone made from testosterone, called dihydrotestosterone (DHT) shrinks your hair follicles over time, meaning they produce shorter and thinner hair until the follicle closes up and produces no hair at all.
+Specific genes make this more likely, meaning MPB does run in families.
+The ageing process is also involved; the older you get, the more likely you are to develop MPB.

 How can I restore my hairline?

 So, how to stop a receding hairline?
 Can you fix a receding hairline, or do you just have to deal with it?
 Well, this will depend on what’s causing your hair loss.